top of page

 The Strategy

-The strategy dimension is the facilitator and the main driver for the GCCMI CCM business capabilities Human Capital, Service Operation and Business Support which, in turn, form the basis of GCCMI Call Center Best Practices Standard Set (GCCMI CCBP-SS 2.800).
+The strategy dimension is the facilitator and the main driver for the GCCMI CCM business capabilities Human Capital, Service Operation and Business Support which, in turn, form the basis of GCCMI Call Center Best Practices Standard Set (GCCMI CCBP-SS 2.900).

 The Call Center Strategic Direction is aligned with customer values and the organizational corporate objectives.
 This makes the call center strategy applied by the call center team itself, albeit derived from corporate consumer objectives.
 This call center management team would then articulate:

-• Organisation-wide vision of customer service
+• Organization-wide vision of customer service

 • Call Center positioning as a catalyst for success